jhgaylor/squawk/README.md

 # [Future] Steps to configuring your twilio number to work with Squawk

 1) Set up Webhooks to point to http://squawk:4000/twilio/incoming .
 Upon invitation, you'll receive a hosts file entry to make.
-This is a temporary step while the API is side wide open.
+This is a temporary step while the API is wide open.

 2) Register an Account using the binary for your operating system.